 Khamang Kakdi / Cucumber and Peanut Salad in Maharashtrian Style

-- 2 or 3 nos. green chillies finely chopped
+- 2-3 nos.
+Green chillies finely chopped

-- 2 tblsp freshly grated coconut
+- 2 tbsp Freshly grated coconut

 - Few sprigs of curry leaves

-- Finely chopped coriander leaves
+- finely chopped coriander leaves

-- Salt as per taste
+- Salt to taste

 - This salad also tastes excellent when chilled, making it that perfect summer salad option.